borntofrappe/game-development/Games/Space Invaders/README.md

 - [ ] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
 In the previous version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not.

-- [x] Slow down the frequency with which the aliens move
+- [x] Fix the way the timer is set up and cleared

-- [x] Describe dy movement similarly to dx

-- [x] Clear timer in round state

 - [ ] Change the frequency as the player destroys a certain number of aliens

-- [x] Add score table state

 - [ ] Detect a loss when the aliens reach the bottom of the screen